visioncritical/knife-cookbook-sync/README.md

 really only seen when you need to sync whole repositories where most or all of the product that's on-disk has already been uploaded.
 It's particularly nice for fast test cycles where you just don't want to care just yet what cookbooks have changed.
+However, you can use it for all uploading without any real issue.

-`knife cookbook sync` has no dependencies other than chef, and should be forward compatible with all versions of chef in the 10.x series, and probably beyond.
+`knife cookbook sync` has no dependencies other than chef, and is compatible with both chef 10.x and 11.x.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'knife_cookbook_sync'
+    gem 'knife-cookbook-sync'

 And then execute: